 Inchworm

-You should feel a stretch through the back of the legs as you fold forward, with steady effort through the arms and core in the plank position.
-Keep your legs as straight as comfortable, move your hands with control, and maintain a stable body line while in the plank.
+You should feel a stretch through the back of the legs during the forward fold, followed by steady effort through the arms and core while holding the plank.
+Proper bracing through the midsection during bodyweight movements involves managing intra-abdominal pressure, which supports spinal stability even without external load (Hackett & Chow, 2013).
+Keep your legs as straight as comfortable and move your hands with control.

-How to Perform the Inchworm
+How to perform the Inchworm

 - Stand tall with your feet hip-width apart, arms at your sides, and maintain a neutral spine position.